6 Budget-Friendly Southeast USA Road Trip Destinations

 Crystal Bridges Museum of Art is home to some of the best contemporary art you’ll ever find with rotating exhibitions from well-known artists including Dale Chihuly.
 Crystal Bridges also offers miles of bike trails in northwest Arkansas where you can view scenic outdoor beauty as well as various sculptures along the trails.
 Don’t have a bike?
 You can rent one from the Bentonville City Hall for around $10.

 If you’re into hiking, nearby Devil’s Den State Park offers scenic beauty in the outdoors for absolutely no cost.
 The camping sites here are perfect for those who want to spend more time outdoors and the trails for hiking feature caves, water features, and more.

 Although it may seem strange, The Walmart Museum inspires visitors about the history and heritage of Walmart.
 Learn the legacy of Sam Walton from the very beginning and stop by Walton’s 5 & 10 to indulge in some terrifically priced ice cream, such as a Moon Pie Sundae for less than $3!

-Places to eat in Northwest Arkansas
+Places to Eat in Northwest Arkansas on a Budget

 Tacos 4 Life has delicious and reasonably priced tacos but their mission will make you want to go all the more.
 For every meal purchased one is donated to Feed My Starving Children, a non-profit that helps provide meals for children suffering from malnutrition in 60 different countries across the world.